 We can customize them to other thicknesses, which is typically an upgrade.
 If you're looking for a heavier weight door, please consider our Architectural Doors.

-We're pleased to have the capacity to keep several standard shoji door sizes in stock for rapid shipment.
+We're pleased to offer several standard shoji door sizes at factory direct pricing.

 Honestly, we use a lot of these terms interchangeably.